Scoin0/UsagiBot/README.md

 * PP Calculation
 * Support osu mods
-* Have 2 versions, a standalone and an always running version.

 ---
 If there are any issues please let me know either in the issue tracker or DM me at `Scoin0#0002`.